UAB-SPARC/MADD/README.md

 ---

-### Abstract

-This work presents an automated, end-to-end pipeline for AI-driven drug discovery.
-By integrating large language models for literature-based target identification, robust machine learning models for property prediction, and generative models for de novo molecule design, we demonstrate a comprehensive approach to early-stage therapeutic development.
-The entire workflow, from target hypothesis to lead candidate generation, is implemented in a series of reproducible Jupyter notebooks.
-This project was presented at the Stanford AI for Agent-based Causal-aware Drug Discovery Conference.

----

 ### Key Features

 - **Automated Target Identification**: Leverages Large Language Models (Gemini) to parse PubMed abstracts for novel, druggable protein targets implicated in Alzheimer's disease.